nrepl/weasel/README.md

    :on-error #(print "Error! " %))
 ```

-Load the page in your WebSocket-enabled environment (probably a
+Load the script in your WebSocket-enabled environment (probably a page
-browser) and start evaluating ClojureScript at the REPL:
+in a web browser) and start evaluating ClojureScript at the REPL:

 ```clojure
 cljs.user> (= (js/Number.
 34) (js/Number.
 34))